York Colonial Complex

 The new owners, with more money, built a home with hallways, several chimneys, and all the trimmings of a well-to-do home.

-The most fascinating part of the new home is this flexible space: A wall, separated into two parts, that can be raised (individually or together) to convert two small rooms into one larger room!
-As a demonstration of the family’s wealth there are chimneys in both of the rooms.
+A fascinating part of the new home is this flexible space: A wall, separated into two parts, that can be raised (individually or together) to convert two small rooms into one larger room!
+As a demonstration of the family’s wealth, there are chimneys in both of the rooms.

 Why is a chimney a sign of wealth?
 Well, because if you have several chimneys in a home you need servants to keep the multiple fires going.

-As we toured the newer home we came upon the master bedroom.
-With the most impressive bed thus far, someone on the tour asked why the bed was so small (length wise).
+As we toured the newer home we came to the master bedroom.
+With the most impressive bed thus far, someone on the tour asked why the bed was so small (lengthwise).
 “Were people shorter back then?”.
 Our guide was happy to answer: no. People were not shorter during this time period, but they were practical.
 Beds, especially of this kind, were expensive and definitely a luxury.
-The bigger the bed frame the bigger the price tag.
+The bigger the bed frames the bigger the price tag.
 The bed was short because it cost less that way.
 Additionally, people believed that you should sleep a bit upright for optimal health.
 Hence, the shorter bed would not have been as big of an issue.